Wolldrome History, Family Crest & Coats of Arms

 Early Notables of the Wolldrome family (pre 1700)

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Wolldrome Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Wolldrome Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wolldrome family to Ireland